intento/intento-api/README.md

 #### Specifying the smart routing strategy

 By default, when the provider is missing, requests are routed to a provider with the best expected price/performance ratio.
-This behavior may be controlled by specifying the desired bidding strategy in the `service.routing` parameter.
-Supported values are:
+This behavior may be controlled by specifying the desired routing strategy in the `service.routing` parameter.
+Contact us at hello@inten.to to set up it for you.

-- `best` (default)
-- `best_quality` - the best expected quality regardless of the price
-- `best_price` - the cheapest provider

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/ai/text/translate' -d '{